-While the Nikon D850’s electronic viewfinder is hard to beat, both in terms of AF and face recognition, the tilting touchscreen works much like an iPhone, is much brighter than on previous Nikons, and the refresh rate is in real time with no lag at all.
+While the Nikon D850’s live view is hard to beat, both in terms of AF and face recognition, the tilting touchscreen works much like an iPhone, is much brighter than on previous Nikons, and the refresh rate is in real time with no lag at all.
 Overall, it’s a real pleasure to use if you’re not a viewfinder lover.

 Another feature that shines on the Nikon D850 is its fast processing speed, especially considering its high megapixel count.
 The Expeed5 processor has next to no lag and manages to add in lower noise and subtle tonal and textural details.

 It also works surprisingly well in continuous shooting mode (9 fps with the MB-D18 battery pack and EN-EL 18b/a Lithium-ion Battery or 7 fps without) and allows for full-frame 4K UHD movie recording.

 Other features, such as outstanding battery performance (up to 1840 shots per charge!), focus shift, focus peaking, impressive video options (including slow-motion and time lapse), and full weather sealing make this a particularly well-rounded professional camera.